apache/opendal/website/community/committers/request_for_adding_secrets.md

 ---
-name: Request for adding secrets
+title: Request for adding secrets
 ---

+# Request for adding secrets

 OpenDAL's behavior tests depend on the secrets stored in 1password.

-If you want to sponsor any service, please email private@o.a.o with the subject line Request to Add Secrets for <service>.
+If you want to sponsor any service, please email private@opendal.apache.org with the subject line `Request to Add Secrets for <service>`.
 Our PMC will review the request and reply to you.

-After the request is approved, you can use the secrets in the behavior tests when they are running on the GitHub Actions.
+After the request is approved, you can use the secrets in the behavior tests when they are running on the GitHub Actions (You need to be a committer of OpenDAL).

 The email should also include the following information: